 Distance-wise, it’s not so much longer than the inland highway either, but there are so many potential stops on the way that you’ll want much more time.

-Luckily, one of the reasons that this is a great road trip is because you can take as little or as long a time as you desire.
+Luckily, one of the reasons that this is a great road trip is that you can take as little or as long a time as you desire.

 If you’ve just got the weekend, then great, or if you’ve got an entire week, take your time and go slow.